Dooley Elementary School

 Parent/Teacher Association (PTA); Watch DOGS program; All Pro Dads; Volunteer opportunities including classroom, office and library; Dragon Buddies-Student Mentoring program; School-Based Improvement Committee (SBIC); Key Communicators; and Chat with the Principal.

-Chick-fil-A; Chipolte; Dairy Queen East Plano; Dr. Richard Spence; East Plano Animal Hospital; In-n-Out Burger; Kroger; Meadows Baptist Church; Raising Cane's Murphy; Shoparoo; Spring Creek BBQ Garland; Tom Thumb; and World Wear Project.
+Chick-fil-A; Chipotle; Dairy Queen East Plano; East Plano Animal Hospital; In-n-Out Burger; Kroger; Meadows Baptist Church; Raising Cane's Murphy; Shoparoo; Spring Creek BBQ Garland; Tom Thumb; and World Wear Project.

 History of Dooley